January 2001

 but if you look at the product offering customers have available to

-them, I think its changed pretty dramatically, specifically in
+them, I think it’s changed pretty dramatically, specifically in

 the Internet space.
 A lot of the work has been done by third parties